 Norfolk County Music Festival was founded in 1925 to encourage and support amateur music making, singing and teaching, throughout the county and beyond.

+The Festival is a showcase for any type of instrument or singing: from school choirs, piano, strings, guitar, through to musical theatre, orchestras and rock bands.
 We provide a wonderful opportunity for learners at all levels to perform under concert conditions in front of a friendly audience.
 You benefit from hearing your fellow performers, receiving expert advice and gentle guidance (from adjudicators) on your performance.

 WHY TAKE PART?

+When you learn an instrument or to sing, gaining the confidence to perform in front of others can take a long time.
+Taking exams in front of an examiner can be daunting.
 Entering the Festival gives you the chance to perform outside of exam conditions in front of a friendly audience.
 It’s a chance to move forward, be encouraged, inspired and receive helpful comments on how to develop your playing.

 HISTORY OF THE FESTIVAL

+‘The Norfolk County Music Committee exists to encourage, develop and guide musical activity throughout the County of Norfolk’ This statement appeared in a programme for a performance of Handel’s Messiah at St Andrew’s Hall in December 1947 and formed part of the Committees aims for music in Norfolk.
+The same committee had responsibility for the administration of the Norfolk County Music Festival and, at the time of writing, plans for the Festival to be held in St Andrew’s Hall on 7th and 8th May 1948 were also announced.
 We are very pleased and proud that the Norfolk County Music Festival has continued to thrive throughout the years and grown considerably from two days in one venue to a Festival that now takes place over two weeks in five venues.
 For the 2016 Festival we have brought about a complete modernisation to our publicity, information and application process with our new website which we are confident will assist participation in the Festival.
 We are very aware that the Festival needs to appeal to the performers of today and encompass a wide range of musical genres but still hold fast to those underlying aims of encouragement and development that were expressed all those years ago.

-INFORMATION: DATES & DEADLINES
+2022 INFORMATION: DATES & DEADLINES

 The Festival runs from: Monday 7 to Friday 18 March 2022

-Entry Fees 2017
+Entry Fees 2022

-Small choirs or groups (up to 12 performers) £18.00
+- Small groups (up to 12 performers): £20

-Medium choirs or groups (13 to 50 performers) £28.00
+- Medium groups (13 to 50): £30

 All instruments welcome!

 “I’ve really seen my students’ confidence grow from entering the Festival.
 Performing in lovely venues in front of other schools and parents just gives them such a sense of pride and achievement.
 ‘We have valued the adjudicators feedback which has helped us progress as a performing choir.’”

 “I only have a keyboard at home, so entering the festival gives me the chance to play in front of my parents, on a top-of-the-range Steinway Piano.
 It sounds amazing.”